LydraFr/ansible-yunohost/roles/ynh_setup/README.md

 ynh_install_script_url: https://install.yunohost.org

 ynh_admin_password: MYINSECUREPWD_PLZ_OVERRIDE_THIS

+ynh_dir: "/data/yunohost"

+ynh_data_dirs:
+  - path: "{{ ynh_dir }}/etc"
+    link: "/etc/yunohost"
+  - path: "{{ ynh_dir }}/var"
+    link: "/var/www"
+ynh_data_dirs.enabled: True
 ```

 - `ynh_install_script_url` downloads official Yunohost script for installing Yunohost packages.
 Yunohost is only available on Debian 10.
 - `ynh_admin_password` is the password used to access to the server's administration interface.

+- `ynh_data_dirs.enabled`: Enables symbolic links and allows you to move YunoHost's configuration and data directories wherever you want.
+Set the value to `True`.
+- `ynh_data_dirs.path`: these are the directories where Yunohost configuration data and applications are stored.
+- `ynh_data_dirs.link`: this is the directory where symbolic links will be made.

 ### Domain management